 This One Pan THAI Chicken and Rice Bake is easy, healthy comfort food – one of the best meals for families, without a ton of dishes to clean!
-It’ll become one of your favourite easy dinners!
+It’ll become one of your favorite easy dinners!
 Also, it’s the best rice I’ve EVER eaten!

 This page contains affiliate links.